 Regular, full-time employees accrue paid sick leave at the rate of eight hours per calendar month of continuous employment.
 Regular part time employees whose full-time equivalency is 50% or more are entitled to sick leave accrual on the greater of a pro-rata basis or one hour for every forty (40) hours worked.
 Temporary employees (full time and part time) and part-time employees who are regularly scheduled to work less than 20 hours per week accrue one hour of sick leave for every 40 hours worked.
-Employees may only accrue sick leave benefits for actual hours worked or during paid leave.
+Employees may only accrue sick leave benefits for actual hours worked.
+Employees do not accrue sick leave benefits during an absence without pay or during paid leave.